From Tennis to English-French translation

 – It is perfectly possible to be self-taught, but the immense majority of self-taught people will have visible technical defects or deficiencies if they ever stop learning.

 – Except for rare exceptions, it is possible to identify self-taught, amateur or occasional practitioners in a matter of seconds.

-– “Having passion” for the activity and being a professional – which makes of that activity, the career of a lifetime – are completely different things.
+– “Having passion” and being a professional – which makes of that practice, the career of a lifetime – are completely different things.
 Being professional and not losing your passion for something that requires so much effort and dedication is the big challenge.

 – There is plenty of room for great professionals who will never be on top or go down in history.
 There is no shame and it is possible to have a very dignified and productive career at intermediate levels.
 The degree of effort and dedication required remains exactly the same.